Think-and-Dev/decrypto/README.md

 ## Upgrade

-Once you have already deployed a Proxy Admin and a Proxy and you want to point the proxy to a new logic follow this steps:
+Once you have already deployed a Proxy Admin and a Proxy, and you want to point the proxy to a new logic follow this steps:

 1. First  you need to have a `.secret` file that contains the **SAME** 12 word seed (mnemonic key) that you used to deploy the original contracts.